 - Values in the Conduct of Scientific Inquiry: Data, Testing, Acceptance, and Certification The role of value judgment in the conduct of science provides the most thorough challenge to traditional conceptions of science, but this is also where value judgment can be most pressing.
 In collecting and characterizing data, conducting experimental tests, assessing the strength of evidence, and deciding whether to accept, endorse, or assert hypotheses, it is crucial that we imagine the possible implications of the choices involved, and exercise careful value judgment over these processes.
 Likewise, the process of certification by which the results of scientific inquiry enter the published record and influence future research (or fail to do so) requires value judgment.

-- Values and Scientific Worldviews: Scientism, Ideology, and Realism I have focused primarily science as contextually-focused practical inquiry, and on the role of values therein.
-Practical inquiry is the proximate focus of contemporary science, and yet, many philosophers of science and science enthusiasts will insist that the ultimate focus of science is on truth and reality.
+- Values and Scientific Worldviews: Scientism, Ideology, and Realism I have focused primarily on science as contextual, practical inquiry and on the role of values therein.
+Practical inquiry is the proximate focus of contemporary science, and yet, many philosophers of science and science enthusiasts will insist that the *ultimate* focus of science is on *truth* and *reality*.
 Science has an impact on our beliefs, our lives, and our society beyond the resolution of particular problematic situations.
 Science plays a role in crafting our worldview, and indeed, this function is closely connected with the desire for science to address our basic curiosity and desire for a true picture of the world.
 In this perspective, the value-ladenness of science is seen as pernicious because of the challenge it poses to ultimate truth and scientific realism.
 Yet the quest for truth often results in highly problematic forms of overreach on the part of science, as well as scientism and ideology in their pernicious senses.
 While science can have valuable, broad impacts on our culture, those impacts must be mediated by careful value judgments and honest images of science itself.
 Scientific realism itself is an interpretive stance that depends on value judgments, not something that follows with rational necessity.
 Careful value judgment can help us sort better and worse versions of scientific realism.
 A cautious version of pluralistic realism may be our best bet.